cdgiessen/cdgiessen.github.io/index.md

 ---
 Hello!

-I am Charles Giessen, a Software Engineer focused on system programming and computer graphics.
+I am Charles Giessen, a Software Engineer focused on systems programming and computer graphics.
 Currently I'm a senior Computer Science student at the University of Tulsa.
-I enjoy getting into the nitty-gritty details of the gpu's, high performance software, and making code fast.
+I enjoy getting into the nitty-gritty details, high performance software, and making code fast.

 ## Contact info